George Buddy Król

 "At least an hour, Bud."

-We drove back to Manhattan in slience, but the conflict played inside my head.
-I could see that Harry was contemplating the situation, too.
-I finally broke the silence when we arrived at the motel.
+We drove back to Manhattan in silence, but the conflict played inside my head.
+I could see that Chuck was contemplating the situation, too.
+I finally broke the silence when we arrived back at the motel.

 "So, we continue to play as if nothing had happened?"